phd20/phd20.github.io/src/content/blog/nentir-vale-your-next-dnd-game.md

 title: Why Your Next D&D Campaign Should Use the Nentir Vale
 external: false
 date: 2023-10-21
+ogImagePath: /images/nentir-vale-map.jpg
+ogImageAltText: Map of the Nentir Vale
 draft: false
 tags:
   - worldbuilding